openstack/glance-specs/specs/rocky/approved/glance/operator-image-workflow.rst

 Proposed change
 ===============

-This spec proposes adding a new boolean column ``"hidden"`` in images table.
+This spec proposes adding a new boolean column ``"os_hidden"`` in images table.
-Images where ``"hidden" = True`` will be omitted from the image list presented to the user.
+Images where ``"os_hidden" = True`` will be omitted from the image list presented to the user.
 This will apply to all image visibilities.
 However, the images will continue to be discoverable.

 .. note:: Example